Adequan/USDF All-Breeds Dressage Sport Horse Breeding (DSHB) Awards

 These rules are in addition to the general rules for the year-end awards.

-- Declarations can be made by submitting a copy of the horse’s breed papers and the All-Breeds Awards Declaration Form to USDF.
+- Declarations can be made by submitting a copy of the horse’s breed papers, All-Breeds Awards Declaration Form and $35 declaration fee to USDF.

 - Foal letters of eligibility will remain on file only through December 31 of the foal year.